gracefulife/clova-developer-guide/en/CIC/References/Clova_Auth_API.md

 # Clova Auth API
 To connect your client with CIC, you must [create a Clova access token](/CIC/Guides/Interact_with_CIC.md#CreateClovaAccessToken).
-This section explains the Clova Auth API, which is provided by the Clova authorization server to help you with the token creation.
+In the following, we will explain the Clova Auth API, which is provided by the Clova authorization server to help you with the token creation.

 ## Base URL
 The base URL of the Clova authorization server is as follows.